Enhancing Democracy with New Democratic Forms

 Citizens brought together to discuss public policy in a setting that emphasizes equal participation, mutual respect, and reasoned argument will likely bridge the wide and ominous chasms existing in the larger society.
 More sympathy with opposing views, more respect for evidence based reasoning rather than opinion, more social cohesion between people from different backgrounds, and a greater commitment to the public policies developed will result from this system.

-A criticism of this kind of deliberation process is that it may allow those most rhetorically skilled to have a disproportionate influence on it and its outcome.
-This may be true to some degree.
+A criticism of this kind of deliberation process is that it may give those most rhetorically skilled disproportionate influence on it and its outcome.
 However, perfection is not achievable with any system, and people with little rhetorical skill can also express the most important determinants of outcomes: facts and reasons.
 This system is extraordinarily egalitarian.
 All participants will know that they have equal opportunity for an equal role in determining the functioning of an important part of the world in which they live.

-Each county will have all Councils within it deliberate on the same issues at their own pace in a sequence determined by the following issue selection frequency ranking system:
+Each county will have all Councils within it deliberate on the same issues at their own pace in sequence based on this issue selection frequency ranking system:

 Each participant chooses his or her top priority issues or problems requiring a public policy change for the ranking process.
-Their choices can be made in consideration of suggestions from their elected representatives and any interest group they choose.
-Likely, many interest groups will create a list for consideration in this process.
+Their choices can be made in consideration of suggestions from their elected representatives and any interest group.
+Likely, many interest groups will create a list for consideration.
 Each elected national, state, and local representative can also provide a list to Councils with his or her constituency of up to a recommended maximum of five national, five state, and five local issues or problems that the representative judges to be the most important requiring a public policy solution.
-From all sources, a 40-word maximum summary of their suggested issues for the deliberative democracy system issue is recommended.
-The maximum will keep the review time of their recommendations within reasonable limits.
-The sources can also provide details on their suggested subject for deliberation.
+A summary of each issue in 40-words or less is recommended, with any other information the source provides.
+The recommended maximums will keep review time of recommendations from these sources within reasonable limits.

-Each participant will either choose up to three national issues, up to three state issues and up to three local issues most preferred for their Council’s deliberation in 40-word limited summaries of each issue.
+Each participant will either choose from among suggested issues or state their priorities independent of them.
+He or she will state up to three national issues, up to three state issues and up to three local issues most preferred for their Council’s deliberation in 40-word or fewer summaries of each issue.
 The 40-word limit will facilitate the following selection process for the issues on which they will deliberate.

 Unifying the Issue Statements